tmaquaponics/tmaquaponics.github.io/_posts/2025-02-10-filtration.md

 **Canister filter**

-A canister filter is basically a sealable box with multiple levels, an input flow and and output flow.
-In each level of the filter you can put different types of media.
-The water is sucked from the aquarium, passes through every level of the filter then is expelled by the internal pump to return to the aquarium.
+A canister filter is basically a sealable box with multiple trays, an input flow and and output flow.
+In each tray of the filter you can put different types of media.
+The water is sucked from the aquarium through the input flow, goes to to bottom of the canister using a tube, then raises through every tray of the filter to be finally expelled and returned to the aquarium.
 The canister filter is a very popular choice amongst aquarists but they sometimes lose their seal which makes them leak.

 **Sump filter**

 ![Sump filter](/assets/img/Sump-Filter.jpg)
 *Sump filter*

-A sump is a container divided in multiple chambers.
-Each chamber plays a role in filtration.
-Usually a sump is placed under an aquarium. it receives water from the main aquarium using an overflow system.
-The water then travels from chamber to chamber, is filtered then is returned to the main aquarium using a pump.
+A sump is a container divided into multiple chambers.
+Each chamber plays a role in the filtration.
+Usually a sump is placed under an aquarium.
+It receives water from the main aquarium using an overflow system.
+The water then travels from chamber to chamber to be filtered.
+From the last chamber, it is returned to the main aquarium using a pump.
 Sump filters can be external or integrated into the main aquarium (internal).

 **No filter**